IntroCSCI/colorvisionproject-TylerMunstock/README.md

 ## Description

 In this current iteration of the program.
 I currently am asking the User to input the amount of colors they would like to input, so that the number they chose was greater than one.
 After choosing a valid number.
-I ask the User that many times to enter a value between 0 and 255 (hexidecimal values) that will later be used and converted into colors.
+I ask the User that many times to enter a color, after all colors have been inputted, the user is then prompted to create a name for a file in which their uniquely listed colors will appear.

 ### v0.2 Updates